NextCenturyCorporation/MCS/TASK_LIST.md

 - Like the Interactive Object Permanence tasks from Eval 4, these scenes contain a tall platform bisecting the entire room.
 You’re forced to move off the platform to either side, but, once you’ve made a choice, you can’t access the other side.

 #### Support Relations (Interactive Gravity Support)

+Summary:

+Interactive Gravity Support Relations tasks require a common-sense understanding of gravity.
+You must watch (using the Pass action) as a “container” holding a soccer ball is lowered by poles, but the container and the ball are hidden as they go behind a large occluding wall before you see the poles release them; you must then determine which side of the room contains the ball, find it, and use PickupObject on it to pick it up, which completes the scenario.
+The container is sometimes released fully onto the platform, fully onto the floor, or partially onto the platform, and possibly falling onto the floor.
+To access a part of the room, you must open one of the doors (using the OpenObject action) in the occluding wall: the left side of the room can be accessed using the left door; the right side of the room can be accessed using the right door; and the platform can be accessed using the middle door.
+This is a “forced choice” task: once you open the door to one part of the room, you are unable to access the other parts of the room.

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/436f1c93-8043-4599-adbc-e50dac0194ad